 Even bulging discs that are causing pain and discomfort by pressing on nerve roots in the spinal canal can recede over time while symptoms are relieved with proper treatment.
-A bulging disc may repair itself when:
+A bulging disc can repair itself when:

 - An individual rests and avoids activity that puts strain on the back, giving a disc time to heal.

 - The disc gets the proper nutrients, oxygen and blood flow to regain its shape and function.
 Medically approved bulging disc exercises can help this natural healing process.

 - A person with a bulging disc adopts proper posture or engages in stretching exercises to help “push” a bulging disc back into its rightful place.
 Bulging disc physical therapy, supervised by a licensed therapist, has been known to achieve this.

 But, when an intervertebral disc is so severely compromised that its bulge does not respond to these treatments, open back surgery could be recommended by a physician.
 With open back surgery, a bulging disc does not technically undergo repair.
 This complex and lengthy surgery involves an extensive, and sometimes painful, recuperation period.

 At Laser Spine Institute, we offer minimally invasive procedures for bulging disc repair and symptom relief.
 These procedures include endoscopic discectomy, laminotomy and foraminotomy.
 For more information on our procedures, contact Laser Spine Institute today and receive a free MRI or CT scan review.